-Zen Lyfe SwiftFinder is a $10-15 Bluetooth tracker with two-way finding and 6-month CR2032 battery.
-Falls short of AirTag/Tile on network and range.
+Zen Lyfe SwiftFinder is a $10-15 Bluetooth tracker with two-way finding and a replaceable CR2032 battery.
+It falls short of AirTag/Tile on network and precision.

 Most people don’t need a $29 AirTag to find their keys.
 They need something that rings loudly when they tap a button on their phone.
 The Zen Lyfe SwiftFinder does exactly that, for about a third of the price.